Skip to main content

 “Have you ever visited Florence Bontemps?”

-In his retirement, my friend, Hercule Peridot was rather impetuous, his never-ending curiosity, that of a child, always ready to embark on one more adventure.
+In his retirement, my friend Alister Peridot was rather impetuous.
+His never-ending curiosity was that of a child, always ready to embark on one more adventure.
 Little did I know there was another motive for our trip to Florence!

-“My dear Hercule, its’ not a crime to visit a celebrated museum like the Uffizi, I understand thousands visit every day.”
+“My dear Alister, it’s not a crime to visit a celebrated museum like the Uffizi; I understand thousands visit daily.”

-“Absolutely my boy, however an interesting aside, recently the 122-carat Peridot from St. John’s Island is on loan from the Natural History Museum in Los Angeles.
-Dr. Kampf, the curator of the Hall of Gems and Minerals informed me, knowing my predisposition towards the gem - to maintain a watchful eye.
-My suspicion - this is a thespian attempt by Davies to get my attention.
-Also a holiday in Florence will furnish us the opportunity to take in the architectural sights, history, sounds, smells, and sample the cuisine of the city.
+“Absolutely, my boy; however, an interesting aside recently, the 122-carat Peridot from St. John’s Island is on loan from the Natural History Museum in Los Angeles.
+Dr. Kampf, the Hall of Gems and Minerals curator, informed me, knowing my predisposition towards the gem - to maintain a watchful eye.
+I suspect this is a thespian attempt by Davies to get my attention.
+Also, a holiday in Florence will allow us to take in the architectural sights, history, sounds, and smells and sample the city's cuisine.
 I’m very curious to see Brunelleschi’s Dome.”

-It was an early morning spring day in Tuscany; a pale blue sky, a golden sun, with fluffy white clouds dotting the horizon.
-The air was warm, yet fresh, we were standing outside the cathedral, Santa Maria del Fiore.
-The dome was gigantic, eight white marble rims, arching impossibly towards heaven, eight massive sections of masonry faced with red terracotta tile, topped with an elegant marble lantern against the pale blue Tuscan sky.
+It was an early morning spring day in Tuscany.
+The sky was pale blue, the sun golden, and fluffy white clouds dotting the horizon.
+The air was warm yet fresh.
+We were standing outside the cathedral, Santa Maria del Fiore.
+The dome was gigantic, with eight white marble rims arching impossibly towards heaven.
+Eight massive sections of masonry faced with red terracotta tile topped an elegant marble lantern against the pale blue Tuscan sky.

-We entered the cathedral and made our way to the central rotunda beneath the massive dome.
+We entered the cathedral and reached the central rotunda beneath the massive dome.
 Neither of us spoke, words could not describe the flood of emotion.
 Suspended in time, beneath this enormous structure, complete silence.

-With a hushed involuntary “Ca alors!, Hercule, can you believe this” - the scene overwhelmed me.
+With a hushed involuntary “Ca alors!
+Alister, can you believe this” - the scene overwhelmed me.

-I turned to my friend, “Pippo you say, because of his small stature, doesn’t really seem to fit the scale of this accomplishment, does it?”
+I turned to my friend, “Pippo, you say, because of his small stature, it doesn’t really seem to fit the scale of this accomplishment, does it?”

 "Tonight we will settle in for the evening, said Peridot, tomorrow we will make our way to the Uffizi Gallery to examine this mystery stone received by the curator."